sudouptime/lifelong-golfer-theory/README.md

 ### Role Specialization

-Assigning each club a clear and limited responsibility.
+Assigning each club a clear and well-defined responsibility.

 ### Repeatability

-Prioritizing stable and repeatable performance over occasional peak performance.
+Prioritizing performance that can be reproduced consistently over temporary peak performance.

 ### Sustainability

-Building a golf system that can be maintained physically, mentally, and practically over a lifetime.
+Building a golf system that can be maintained physically, mentally, and practically throughout a lifetime.

 ---

 ## Target Audience

-This theory is intended for golfers of all skill levels who want to build a sustainable long-term golf system.
+This theory is intended for golfers of all skill levels who wish to build a sustainable golf system for the long term.

 It does not propose a universal club setup for everyone.

-The setup presented here is one implementation based on the principles of this theory.
+The setup presented here is only one implementation based on the principles of this theory.

-The optimal implementation will vary depending on distance, physical ability, age, injury history, practice environment, and personal circumstances.
+The optimal implementation depends on driving distance, physical ability, age, injury history, practice environment, and individual circumstances.

 The implementation is personal.

-The principles are general.
+The principles are universal.

 ---

 ## Current Results

-This project is currently in its early testing phase.
+This project is currently in its early validation phase.

 The following results are based on the current implementation of Lifelong Golfer Theory.

 They are not presented as proof of the theory.

-They are the starting point for long-term validation.
+They represent the starting point of a long-term validation process.

-As more rounds are played and new observations are collected, both the theory and its implementation may continue to evolve.
+As additional rounds are played and new observations are collected, both the theory and its implementation may continue to evolve.

-- Golf Experience: 1 year
+- Golf experience: 1 year
-- Rounds Played: 17
+- Total rounds played: 17
-- Best Score (White Tee): 93
+- Best score (White tees): 93
-- Best Score (Blue Tee): 109
+- Best score (Blue tees): 109
-- Average of Last 5 Rounds (White Tee): 106
+- Average of last 5 rounds (White tees): 106
-- Average of Last 5 Rounds (Blue Tee): 114
+- Average of last 5 rounds (Blue tees): 114

-Depending on the event and playing partners, I typically play from either the White or Blue tees.
+Depending on the event and my playing partners, I normally play from either the white or blue tees.

 ---

 ## Learning Environment

-When I began playing golf, I attended one lesson each week.
+When I first started playing golf, I took one lesson each week.

-The objective was clear.
+The objectives were clear.

 - Teach my body an entirely new movement.
 - Build new neural pathways.
-- Reinforce those pathways through repetition.
+- Strengthen those pathways through repetition.

-To accelerate the learning process, I hit approximately 500 balls per day, including lesson days, using both indoor golf simulators and driving ranges.
+To accelerate the learning process, I hit approximately 500 balls every day—including lesson days—using both indoor golf simulators and outdoor driving ranges.

-I maintained this routine for roughly two months.
+I maintained this routine for about two months.

-During that period, however, I suffered several injuries.
+During that period, however, I suffered multiple injuries.

-After learning the fundamentals, I stopped taking lessons and continued developing independently.
+Using what I had learned during those first two months as a foundation, I continued my research and development independently.

-Since then, I have relied on:
+Since then, I have used:

 - YouTube
 - Books
-- Indoor Golf Simulators
+- Indoor golf simulators
-- Driving Ranges
+- Driving ranges
-- Short Courses
+- Short courses
-- Full-Length Courses
+- Full-length golf courses

-to continue testing and refining an approach that is repeatable and less physically demanding for my body.
+to continuously test and refine an approach that is both repeatable and less demanding on my body.

-At the time, I did not know what the correct path looked like.
+At the time, I had no idea what the correct path was.

 My solution was simply to hit more balls.